Skip to Main Content

 The Grand Opening

-a group of people cutting a ribbon with large ceremonial scissors
+A group of people cutting a ribbon with large ceremonial scissors.

 Armstrong Student Center East Wing

 In January 2016, construction began on the East Wing of the Armstrong Student Center, signifying the final phase of the construction project.
-The wing was finished on September 15, 2017, and celebrated with a ribbon-cutting ceremony.
+The wing was finished on Sept.
+15, 2017, and celebrated with a ribbon-cutting ceremony.

-large silver and red balloons spelling 10th Anniversary
+Large silver and red balloons spelling 10th Anniversary.

 10th Anniversary